-The building consent process is about ensuring buildings meet the building code so when they are built they are safe, sanitary and durable.
+The building consent process is about ensuring buildings meet the building code so that when they are built, they are safe, sanitary and durable.

 When your building work is inspected and a code compliance certificate is issued, you will have documented assurance that the Council has reasonable grounds to believe that your building work complies with the building consent.

-All building consents are conditional on being able to inspect the building work.
+The granting of a building consent is conditional on enabling the building work to be inspected.
 At various stages during construction, you will need to arrange inspections to verify that the building work has been completed in accordance with building consent requirements.

-Your building consent will include an estimate of construction inspections to be undertaken during the course of construction.
-Inspections are project-specific and an estimate is decided during the processing of your building consent.
+Your building consent includes an estimate of construction inspections to be undertaken during construction.
+Inspections are project-specific, and the estimate is decided during processing your building consent.

 Sometimes it is necessary for specialists to do inspections in addition to those carried out by the Council.
 If there has been an agreement for third party construction monitoring (e.g. by your engineer), these inspections will be listed in the building consent construction documentation and advice notes provided to you.